The beauty of human sexuality

-There are several reasons for this difficulty, which is not entirely new.
+The reasons for this difficulty, which is not entirely new, are several.
 Parents found themselves unprepared to give adequate answers.
 This new context is then aggravated by a general tendency towards the trivialization of sex.
-We are faced with a culture in which society and the mass media usually offer depersonalized, playful, often pessimistic information in this regard, regardless of the different stages of formation and development of children and young people, under the influence of a distorted individualistic concept of freedom and in a context devoid of values based on life. on human love and the family.
+We are faced with a culture in which society and the mass media usually offer depersonalised, playful, often pessimistic information on the various stages of formation and development of children and young people, under the influence of a distorted individualistic concept of freedom and in a context devoid of values based on life, on human love and the family.

-Sexuality and affectivity are inseparable.
-Affectivity is the emotional reaction, in the form of feelings, emotions and passions, that arises in every person when they interact with the world, with themselves and with others.
-It has a very important function: it provides information about the pleasantness or unpleasantness of something and, as a result, leads to the action of seeking or avoiding.
-Affectivity also reflects the unity between body, mind and spirit because emotions, feelings and passions often cause somatic reactions, such as tachycardia, sweating, pallor, headache or back pain, etc. The integration of sexuality into the totality of the person is an important part of the formation of affectivity.
-Everyone has the task of forming their own affectivity with the aim of helping their intelligence and will to manage their emotions, affections and passions, according to their own nature.
+Sexuality and affectivity are inseparable from each other.
+Affectivity is the emotional reaction, in the form of feelings, emotions and passions, which arises in every person when he interacts with the world, with himself and with others.
+It has a very important function: it provides information about the pleasantness or unpleasantness of something and, consequently, leads to the action of seeking or avoidance.
+Affectivity also reflects the unity between body, mind and spirit because emotions, feelings and passions often provoke somatic reactions, such as tachycardia, sweating, pallor, headache or back pain, etc. The integration of sexuality into the totality of the person is an important part of the formation of affectivity.
+Everyone has the task of forming their own affectivity with the aim of helping intelligence and will to manage emotions, affections and passions, according to their nature.
 Affectivity must be "listened to" critically because it also has some limits: its components, in fact, are individualistic and each goes its own way.
-A guide is needed to put in order so many inclinations, which are - at times - contradictory.
-It is the role of Prudence called "Auriga virtutum" ("coachman of virtues").
-We also have another higher instance, conscience, which has the task of regulating the moral dimension of each one of us.
+A guide is needed to put in order many inclinations, which are - at times - contradictory.
+This is the role of Prudence called "Auriga virtutum" ("charioteer of virtues").
+We also have another higher instance, conscience, which has the task of regulating the moral dimension of each of us.

-Being able to live sexuality and Love in their full, healthy and mature meaning requires a long journey in which parents have an important role through their example and teaching, but also the school and the environment in which one grows up.
-In the family, children learn to develop affectivity in the daily life of loving relationships interwoven with esteem, mutual respect, encouragement and gratification.
-In this unique climate for each family, it is possible for children to open up to interests that go beyond what is purely material.
+Being able to live sexuality and Love in their full, healthy and mature meaning, requires a long journey in which parents have an important role through their example and teaching, but also the school and the environment in which they grow up.
+In the family, children learn to develop affectivity in the daily life of love relationships interwoven with esteem, mutual respect, encouragement, gratification.
+In this unique climate for each family reality, it is possible for children to open up to interests that go beyond what is purely material.
 This path of knowledge and formation of affectivity and sexuality can help parents, teachers and young people to discover and be amazed by the beauty of the love relationship also aimed at the generation of a new creature.

 -